NSkelsey/rotary/README.md

 A small go server that functions as a hash to file blob store.
 Storage is done in sqlite!

+__Note__!
+There is a 10MB file size limit

 ##Routes

-POST /upload
+`POST /upload`

+Upload some object via a http post.
+- Requires a Content-Type header providing the correct MIME type for the item.
+- Requires a Content-Length header set to the length of the request's body.
-Upload some object via an http post.
-Returns 201 on success and greater than 400 on failure.
+- Returns 201 on success and greater than 400 on failure.

-GET /<base64_urlencode>
+`GET /<base64_urlencode>`

-Returns the raw file with content-type set to conttype
+Returns the raw file with content-type set by the header on.

-GET /api/<base64_urlencode>
+`GET /api/<base64_urlencode>`

-Returns a json object that looks like:
+Functions like the bare / GET except the server returns a json object that looks like:
 ```json
 {
    "Raw" : "d29vb29vb29vb29vb29vb29vb29vb29vZgo=",